INC-Com739/JavaScript-Objects-and-Arrays-Exercises/README.md

 Submission:

 Use git to commit and push your code.
 Your code for day 4 will be in the file index-4.js.
 Ensure your code is well-commented to explain what each part does.

+Day 5

+Objective:

+This assignment will reinforce your understanding of JavaScript loops and conditionals by having you manage the energy and happiness of pets through playing and feeding.

+Instructions:

+Update Play Method:

+Modify the play method in your pet objects so that it:
+Increases the pet's happiness by 10.
+Decreases the pet's energy by 15.
+Returns a message like, "You played with Fluffy!
+Happiness is now 60, Energy is now 85."
+Play with Pets:

+Before feeding, play with some pets more than others (e.g., play with the first pet three times, the second pet once, etc.).
+(Bonus use a for loop and random to feed them randomly)
+Log the status of each pet after playing.
+Feed Pets Conditionally:

+Write a for loop to iterate through each kennel (dogs, cats, fish).
+Inside the loop, check if the pet’s energy is below 30.
+If it is, feed the pet using the feed method and log the updated status.
+Bonus Task (Optional):

+Instead of starting with 100 energy, initialize each pet’s energy with a random value between 0 and 50.
+This will make the task more dynamic and simulate varying energy levels among pets.
+Test Your Code:

+Ensure that only pets with energy below 30 are fed after playing.
+Display the status of each pet before and after feeding.